SysKitTeam/docs-point/microsoft365-inventory/sites.md

 Clicking any of those categories will filter the Overview based on the selected.

-At the top, 4 tiles can be used to filter the overview based on the type of workspaces.
+At the top, 4 tiles can be used to filter the overview based on the type of workspace.
 The following options are available and can be selected by clicking them:

   * Microsoft Teams
   * Microsoft 365 Groups